azadkuh/mbedcrypto/README.md

 is widely used in `mbedcrypto` api as main data container for input / output methods.

-current `std::string` implementations are known to be contiguous, so I prefer `std::string` over `std::vector<unsigned char>` because it helps users to easily feed both text and binary buffers into `mbedtls` api without any cast or conversion.
+current `std::string` implementations are known to be *contiguous*, so I prefer `std::string` over `std::vector<unsigned char>` because it helps users to easily feed both text and binary buffers into `mbedtls` api without any cast or conversion.